hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_service.html.markdown

 A `pcc_rules` block supports the following:

-* `rule_name` - Specifies the name of the rule.
+* `rule_name` - The name of the rule.
 This must be unique within the parent service.

 * `rule_precedence` - A precedence value that is used to decide between data flow policy rules when identifying the QoS values to use for a particular SIM.
 A lower value means a higher priority.
 This value should be unique among all data flow policy rules configured in the mobile network.